metno/ESGF_download/README.md

 normal multiprocessor machine.
 These commands include logging the output of the download scripts into a text file (one per download script; only stdout at this point)

 At this time the scripts are rather simple, are not very user friendly and need you to think before you type.
+They are also rather specific to be used for the KeyClim project at the Norwegian national infrastructure called NIRD.
+Nevertheless the scripts should be simple enough for an experienced shell user to useful somewhere else as well.

 Note that these scripts will download several TB of data per day.

-## prerquests
+## Prerquests
 - Linux box
 - bash
 - wget
+- enough space to store your data